Working Groups Shortlisted Proposals

 - Polish and submit the journal manuscript to ACM TOCE (30th March 2027, tentative).

-Please submit your applications to join a WG via this link before 20th June 2026 AoE.
+Please submit your applications to join a WG via this link before 29th June 2026 11:55PM IST.